attilagk/monoallelic-brain-research/notebook/2016-06-17-extending-regression-analysis/2016-06-17-extending-regression-analysis.md

 ### Regression coefficient $\beta_\mathrm{age}$

+Under the `logi.S` model $\beta_\mathrm{age}$ seems to vary greatly accross genes suggesting both gain or loss of imprinting with age or no effect of age.
+Genes with fewer observations (as typical for candidate imprinted genes) have broad confidence intervals and so tend support the null hypothesis of $\beta_\mathrm{age}=0$ at a given significance level $\alpha$.
+Aggregating read counts using weighted average is hugely beneficial as evidenced by dramatically shrunken confidence intervals (`WA.8`, `WA`) because the logistic model takes advantage of the increased total read counts.

 ![plot of chunk beta-age-logi.S](figure/beta-age-logi.S-1.png)

+Under the `wnlm.R` model the above picture slightly changes.
+In general, confidence intervals are broader than under `logi.S`.
+In particular, the normal linear model fails to benefit from data aggregation by ignoring total read counts; therefore the confidence intervals for `WA.8` or `WA` are *not* shrunken relative to single-gene data sets under this model.

 ![plot of chunk beta-age-wnlm.R](figure/beta-age-wnlm.R-1.png)

 ### Comparing $\beta_\mathrm{age}$ from different models

+#### Consistency between `wnlm.R` and `logi.S`

 ![plot of chunk beta-age-wnlm.R-vs-logi.S](figure/beta-age-wnlm.R-vs-logi.S-1.png)

+#### Impact of S rescaling (`logi2.S`) and of weighting observations (`nlm`)

 Let $M' / M$ denote the comparison of two models in terms of the mean absolute difference of regression coefficients under $M'$ relative to $M$ for a given gene or aggregate $g$, defined as
 $$